Friends Volleyball Club

 Friends Volleyball Club is a volleyball club based in Puduvayal, Tamil Nadu, India.
 It was founded in 1986 by Jayakumar Krishnan.
-He was then a student of Ramanathan Chettiar Higher Secondary School in Puduvayal.
+He studied in Ramanathan Chettiar Higher Secondary School in Puduvayal.
 This club is promoting volleyball and athletics in this region.
 This club conducts state level volleyball tournaments every year.
 Some of the best players in the country participated in these tournaments and represented this prestigious club.